biomed-AI/GraphPPIS/README.md

 # GraphPPIS
 GraphPPIS is a novel framework for structure-based protein-protein interaction site prediction using deep graph convolutional network, which is able to capture information from high-order spatially neighboring amino acids.
-Here, the GraphPPIS source code is designed for high-throughput predictions, and does not have the limitation of one query protein per run.
+The GraphPPIS source code is designed for high-throughput predictions, and does not have the limitation of one query protein per run.
 We recommend you to use the [web server](https://biomed.nscc-gz.cn:9094/apps/GraphPPIS) of GraphPPIS if your input is small.

 # System requirement
 GraphPPIS is developed under Linux environment with: